Heavy-tailed random vectros: theory and applications

 In this paper we follow the approach by \cite{samorodnitsky:sun:2016}, with respect to the definition of multivariate subexponentialy and we have two targets.
-The first is to study several properties of multivariate heavy-tailed distributions, as the closure properties, the (linear) single big jump principle or the large deviations.
+The first is to study several properties of multivariate heavy-tailed distributions, as the closure properties, the (linear) single big jump principle or the precise large deviations in multivariate set up.
 The second one is to present applications, as for example in risk theory, where these classes demonstrate a strong advantage in generalization of already existing risk models.